 Purdy, R v Director of Public Prosecutions UKHL 45

-In 2008, terminally ill multiple sclerosis sufferer, Debbie Purdy, decided that she wanted to end her life by travelling from England to Switzerland’s Dignitas clinic.
-Worried that her husband Omar could face prosecution if he helped her, she pursued legal action to ask the Director of Public Prosecutions (DPP) to clarify the law in England and Wales that makes it an offence to help someone commit suicide.
-After being rejected by the High Court and Court of Appeal, the House of Lords ruled that the DPP must issue guidance on whether the Crown would prosecute against assisted suicide.
-The guidelines issued allowed Purdy and her husband the freedom to go to the Swiss euthanasia centre, without being charged.
-The guidelines allowed Purdy and others with similar medical conditions the right to private life.
+In 2008, terminally ill multiple sclerosis sufferer Debbie Purdy decided that she wanted to end her life by travelling from England to Switzerland’s Dignitas clinic.
+Worried that her husband, Omar, could face prosecution if he helped her, she asked the Director of Public Prosecutions (DPP) to clarify the law in England and Wales that makes it an offence to help someone commit suicide.
+On appeal, the House of Lords ruled that the DPP must issue guidance on whether the Crown would prosecute in these types of circumstances.
+The guidelines issued by the DPP allowed Purdy and her husband the freedom to visit the Dignitas clinic without being charged.

 Brightwater Care Group v Rossiter WASC 229

-Nursing care group, Brightwater Care, asked the Western Australian Supreme Court whether it could legally cease tube-feeding patient Christian Rossiter, a quadriplegic man who had asked for feeding to cease so that he could die.
-He had only limited foot movement and the ability to move only one finger.
-He was only able to talk through a tracheotomy, was unable to eat or drink and received nutrition and hydration through a gastrostomy tube.
-However, he retained full mental capacity.
+Nursing care group, Brightwater Care, asked the Western Australian Supreme Court whether it was legally obliged to comply with the directions of Christian Rossiter, a quadriplegic, to cease the provision of treatment which maintained his existence or, alternatively, whether it was legally obliged to continue to tube-feed him.
+Rossiter had only limited foot movement and the ability to move one finger.
+He was only able to talk through a tracheotomy.
+He was unable to eat or drink, and received nutrition and hydration through a gastrostomy tube.
+However he had full mental capacity.
 The Supreme Court held that Rossiter was able to decide if he was to continue medical care and that his carers had to abide by his wishes.
 Brightwater would not be criminally responsible for following his instructions.

 Questions to think about ...